selkeleth/qPack/README.md

     very friendly for adding and changing naming templates.
 Check out the --show-samples option before previewing full output.
 Use --dry-run with new shows.
 Show creators sometimes change metadata THEY populate.
+- qTorSync: A straightforward implementation of the libraries that allow qPack to make torrents with the user's configuration, save a useable .torrent file in the save path, optionally the watch path, and optionally will sync to the seedbox (and optionally put the .torrent in the seedbox's client's .torrent watch directory).
 - Template framework that is friendly for adding templates
 - Template framework allow key->value replacement with value that can be retrieved via any CLI command, python, etc